Skip to main content

 Tips for responding when a political candidate comes calling

 Candidates running for elected office know that many older adults vote.
-They will likely make it a priority to reach out to their local senior centers to ask to convene a forum, attend an online event, or participate in a senior center activity.
-This could provide a great opportunity to build a relationship with your representative or senators and allow your community to meet the people they’ll be choosing from at the polls.
+They will likely make it a priority to reach out to their local senior centers to ask to convene a forum, attend an event, or participate in a senior center activity.
+This could provide a great opportunity to build a relationship with your local, state, or federal elected officials and allow your community to meet the people they’ll be choosing from at the polls.

 Hopefully, all senior centers will be able to use this chance to educate their elected officials about the work they do and the older adults they serve, but when those individuals are running for re-election or a new position, the rules often change for many organizations.